 Since Hodge-Arakelov theory centers around the theory of the theta function of an elliptic curve with bad multiplicative reduction [i.e., a "Tate curve"], it is natural to attempt to begin such a translation by concentrating on such theta functions on Tate curves, as is done in the present paper.
-Here, we recall that although classically, the arithmetic theory of theta functions on Tate curves is developed in the language of formal schemes in, for instance, [Mumf][cf. [Mumf], p.
-289], this theory only addresses the "slope zero portion" of the theory - i.e., the portion of the theory that involves the quotient of the fundamental group of the generic fiber of the Tate curve that extends to an étale covering in positive characteristic.
-From this point of view, the relation of the theory of §1, §2 of the present paper to the theory of [Mumf] may be regarded as roughly analogous to the relation of the theory of p-adic uniformizations of hyperbolic curves developed in [Mzk1] to Mumford's theory of Schottky uniformations of hyperbolic curves [cf., e.g., [Mzk1], Introduction, §0.1; cf. also Remark 5.10.2 of the present paper].
+Indeed, Hodge-Arakelov theory may be thought of as a sort of "canonical analytic continuation" of the theory of theta functions on Tate curves to elliptic curves over number fields.
+Here, we recall that although classically, the arithmetic theory of theta functions on Tate curves is developed in the language of formal schemes in, for instance, [Mumf] [cf. [Mumf], pp. 306-307], this theory only addresses the "slope zero portion" of the theory i.e., the portion of the theory that involves the quotient of the fundamental group of the generic fiber of the Tate curve that extends to an étale covering in positive characteristic.
+From this point of view, the relation of the theory of $\S1$ , $\S2$ of the present paper to the theory of [Mumf] may be regarded as roughly analogous to the relation of the theory of p-adic uniformizations of hyperbolic curves developed in [Mzk1] to Mumford's theory of Schottky uniformations of hyperbolic curves [cf., e.g., [Mzk1], Introduction, §0.1; cf. also Remark 5.10.2 of the present paper].